Nike-Inc/cerberus/docs/authentication/aws-iam-kms-authentication.md

 title: AWS IAM KMS Authentication
 ---

-This is Cerberus's original AWS IAM authentication mechanism, we consider this to be deprecated and are actively perusing ways of removing / disabling the endpoint in the near future.
+### <span style="background-color:#d9534f"> Deprecation Notice <span>
+AWS IAM KMS Authentication is deprecrated.
+KMS Auth is Cerberus's original AWS IAM authentication mechanism.
+Please see [AWS STS Authentication](../authentication/aws-iam-sts-authentication) for more information on how to use AWS STS Authentication, the current authentication mechanism.
+To use STS Auth, make sure you are on the latest version of the Cerberus clients.

 # IAM Authentication